linqcan/odser2014/README.md

 **wang2013improving** - Jinshui Wang, Xin Peng, Zhenchang Xing, and Wenyun Zhao.
 Improving feature location practice with multi-faceted interactive exploration.
 In *Proceedings of the 2013 International Conference on Software Engineering*, pages 762–771.
 IEEE Press, 2013.

 ### Data sets not available
-Due to missing consent from the authors the data sets from the following papers are not available:
+Due to missing consent from the authors the data sets listed below are not available.
+Therefore, the report compiled from this repo is missing plots related to these data sets that the published report has.

 **minku2013analysis** - Leandro L Minku and Xin Yao.
 An analysis of multi-objective evolutionary algorithms for training ensemble models based on different performance measures in software effort estimation.
 In *Proceedings of the 9th International Conference on Predictive Models in Software Engineering*, page 8.
 ACM, 2013.